AmbireTech/adex-protocol/components/market.md

 #### POST /unit

 Accepts JSON in valid [Ad Unit] format.
-Adds the data from the [Ad Units] to ipfs
+Adds the data from the [Ad Unit] to ipfs

 Returns: